TOWN OF MIDDLEBURY PURCHASING AND BIDDING PROCEDURE

 A purchase may be made or contract awarded for a supply, service or construction item without a competitive bid when it is determined that there is only one source for the required supply, service or construction item.

-having a general circulation in the Middlebury area, inviting all interested vendors and contractors to submit bid proposals to the Chief Financial Officer.
-Vendors may be added to the bid list at
+general circulation in the Middlebury area, inviting all interested vendors and contractors to submit bid proposals to the Chief Financial Officer.
+Vendors may be added to the bid list at anytime or

 The Chief Financial Officer shall solicit sealed bids from all responsible suppliers who have requested their names be included on the bidders list by sending them a copy of such newspaper notice or such other notices as will acquaint them with the proposed purchase or sale.
 Purchases made from regional or state agencies will be exempt from the bidding procedure.
 The Town will take advantage of pricing savings available through the State consortium or other group bidding policy.